lowcodelounge/plain-vanilla-gh-pages/README.md

 Now that you know how to create pages, here are some other things you can do:
 - Create more pages.
 - Update `index.md` (the homepage) with your own content.
-- Add links between pages so operate like a website.
+- Add links between pages so it works like a website.
-- Copy component code snippets from the GitHub Primer design system to add more advanced functionality to your pages.
+- Copy component code snippets from the [GitHub Primer design system](https://primer.style/css/components) to add more advanced functionality to your pages.

 ## What to do if you're having problems
 - Try starting over with a new repository and follow the instructions again.